spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-set-up-stores-with-multiple-locales.md

 The details of the abstract products are stored localized in the `spy_product_abstract_localized_attributes` table.
 For each abstract product, there is an entry in this table that corresponds to each locale, containing the associated attributes for the defined locale.

-Similar, the details of the concrete products are kept localized in the `spy_product_localized_attributes` table.
+Similarly, the details of the concrete products are kept localized in the `spy_product_localized_attributes` table.

-The localized attributes are loaded in the key-value data storage by the Collectors, so that the details can be rendered in Yves according to the selected locale.
+The localized attributes are loaded in the key-value data storage by the Collectors so that the details can be rendered in Yves according to the selected locale.

-The following details are stored localized in the Demoshop, for both abstract and concrete products:
+The following details are stored localized in the Demoshop for both abstract and concrete products:

 * Name
 * Short description